Keen2Kode/ticket-viewer-zendesk/README.md

 ## Framework used

-Ruby on Rails 5 running on Cloud9 AWS through the Linux/Ubuntu terminal
+Ruby on Rails 5 running on Cloud9 AWS through the Linux/Ubuntu terminal.

+Due to the volatility of Rails, I also deployed a [version to Heroku](https://shielded-coast-55327.herokuapp.com/) incase the app fails to run directly.

 ## Steps for configuration